What is the hidden benefit of pet insurance?

 8. Bladder Infections

-Also known as cystitis, this refers to urine infections with bacteria, which cause the lining of the bladder to become inflamed.
-Symptoms include:
+Bladder infections in cats are urine infections with bacteria, which cause the lining of the bladder to become inflamed.

 - Frequent visits to the litter box